"You've got to know when to hold 'em

 "If at first you don't succeed, try, try again.
 Then quit.
 No use being a damn fool about it."

 I had to search long and hard for a good quote that supported the idea of giving up.
-The above quote is like a needle in a haystack of quotes about the importance of persistence.
+The above quote is like a needle in a haystack hidden among a thousand quotes that lionize persistence.

 This fact is a testament to the ongoing war that exists within almost all of us between our Now and our Next.
 When we lionize our Next and demonize our Now, it makes perfect sense that we would worship persistence and vilify quitting.